What is the safest route from California to Texas?

 A road trip from California to Texas can involve long stretches of desert driving and passes through busy urban areas, so there are some important safety factors you need to take into consideration when you're planning your route.

-Whether you travel on I-10 or I-40 you can meet with extreme weather conditions as you travel between California and Texas.
-On I-40 the road travels at higher altitudes too, which brings more challenges for drivers.
+Whether you travel on I-10 or I-40, you can meet with extreme weather conditions as you travel between California and Texas.
+On I-40, the road travels at higher altitudes, which brings more challenges for drivers.

-Along the way the roads pass through busy urban areas too, where congestion and frequent on and off ramps can make driving a challenge if you're not familiar with the road.
+Along the way, the roads pass through busy urban areas, where congestion and frequent on and off ramps can make driving a challenge if you're not familiar with the road.

 While these are all valid concerns on the route from California to Texas, good planning and alert driving can alleviate many of them.

-Stay alert to the actions of other drivers and be prepared to react to driver error.
+Stay alert to the actions of other drivers and be prepared to react when necessary.
 Avoid traveling in winter if possible, or have some flexibility around your travel date so that you can wait out poor road conditions.

 There are some other factors specific to each of the routes, so keep on reading to help decide which is the best route for your trip, and how to drive from California to Texas safely.